 New!
-Check out our Solar Return Report.
+Check out our Solar Return Report and Major Transits Report.
 Problem?
 Request?
 Contact me

 How to Read an Astrology Chart

 Your natal chart (or any astrology chart) consists of placements and aspects.
 This page is an introduction to chart reading that will help you learn how to determine what your chart means.
-It also covers the difference between modern and Hellenistic astrology.
+It also covers certain differences between modern and Hellenistic astrology and how to choose between them.

 What are placements?